NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiment Results

 \subsection{Task 1}

 Table \ref{task 1} summarises the performance of the baseline models on Task 1.
 We report the results from the model checkpoints with the highest F1 score on the test set.
-However, we omit the results of models which exclusively predict a single class.
-None of the models achieve an F1-score significantly above the random baseline (0.667).
-BM25, T5, BERT-base and GPT2 also fail achieve over 0.5 accuracy on the test set.
+BM25, T5, BERT-base, and GPT2 fail to achieve over 0.5 accuracy on the test set.
 The best-performing models on the test set were BioBERT, BioMegatron, and RoBERTa-base, each achieving over 0.6 accuracy and F1 score.
 BERT base reported a significantly lower F1 than the other baselines.

 BioBERT, and BioMegatron both achieve over 0.95 accuracy and F1 score on the training set after 10 epochs.
 As shown in Table \ref{task 1}, this does not translate to an improvement in performance on the test, indicating drastic over-fitting.
 BioBERT significantly outperforms its general-domain counterpart on the training set, achieving a maximum F1 score of 0.96, in contrast to 0.65 by BERT-base.
 Biomedical pre-training clearly impacts the models' ability to encode relevant information, limited to the training set.
 On average, model complexity does not have a consistent impact on performance.
 Neither the over-fitting biomedical models nor the models which failed to learn on the training set exhibited any positive responses to changes in the learning rate.
 The aggregation of these results indicates that the NLI4CT entailment task represents a significant challenge for existing NLI models.